 Proper use of technetium tc 99m albumin aggregated

 A doctor or other trained health professional will give you or your child technetium tc 99m albumin aggregated.
 Technetium tc 99m albumin aggregated is given through a needle placed in one of your veins before you have a scan.

-It is very important that your doctor check you or your child closely while you are receiving technetium tc 99m albumin aggregated.
-This will allow your doctor to see if the medicine is working properly and to decide if you should continue to use it.
+It is very important that your doctor check you or your child closely while receiving technetium tc 99m albumin aggregated.
+This will allow your doctor to see if the medicine is working properly and to decide if you or your child should continue to use it.

-While using technetium tc 99m albumin aggregated, you or your child may be exposed to radiation.
+You will be exposed to radiation when you are given technetium tc 99m albumin aggregated.
 Talk with your doctor if you have concerns about this.